pypeaday/pype.dev/pages/blog/setup-remote-minio-s3-backend-target-for-litestream-.md

         # access-key-id: <ACCESS-KEY-ID>
         # secret-access-key: <SECRET-ACCESS-KEY>
 ```

+???+ danger "UPDATE"

+    I added a `path` key to give the backups a folder basically on s3, so under "bucket: listream" I have "path: <my desired path>"

 So with that config in place we can actually JUST `litestream replicate` from anywhere...